MichaelHatherly/Docile.jl/README.md

 usual way.

 Code generated via loops and `@eval` can also be documented.
-See the test directory file `loop-generated-docs.jl` for examples.
+See the file `test/loop-generated-docs.jl` for an example of this.

 ### Doctests